 (FB, PD, Motel) Day tour to Kakadu National Park, starting with a visit to Fogg Dam to spot birds on the wetlands.
 Later a boat cruise on Yellow Water with the skipper explaining this ancient, interesting ecosystem.
 Dinner on the way back to Darwin.
 Note: Boat Cruise included.

-(FB, MD, Motel) Leaving Darwin we cross the Adelaide River and head to Edith Falls just north of Katherine.
-Returning to Katherine, the service centre for the Central Northern Territory region, a vast area of mainly cattle stations, national parks and aboriginal lands.
+(FB, MD, Motel) Leaving Darwin we spend the day in Litchfield National Park with its Magnetic Termite Mounds and the magnificent Wangi Falls.
+Back on the Stuart Highway and across the Adelaide River.
+Returning to Katherine, a service centre for the Central Northern Territory region, a vast area of mainly cattle stations, national parks and aboriginal lands.

 (FB, MD, Motel) South down the Stuart Highway through the Northern Territory to the Mataranka Thermal Pool, an absolutely beautiful spot to relax in these natural springs.
 Lunch at the Daly Waters Pub, a centre for the London to Sydney air race of 1926 and a World War II Air Force base.
 Past Elliott and Renner Springs to the copper mining town of Tennant Creek.